Tushar-Naik/dropwizard-hystrix-tracker/README.md

 # Dropwizard Hystrix Tracker [![Build Status](https://travis-ci.org/Tushar-Naik/dropwizard-hystrix-tracker.svg?branch=master)](https://travis-ci.org/Tushar-Naik/dropwizard-hystrix-tracker)
-####A Bundle that can be used to track API-Paths / Resources
+#### A Bundle that can be used to track API-Paths / Resources

-A precompiled bundle for all your favourite Resources/API Paths.<br>
+A precompiled bundle for tracking/monitoring your favourite API-Paths/Resources.<br>
 There are 2 features here:
 1. Client Restriction for certain API Paths within your Resource - using annotation ```@ClientRestriction```
 2. Hystrix tracking of APIs - using annotation  ```@TrackPath```<br>
-Prereq: Java 8.

 ## Usage